-About the Jade Vine
+Meet the Jade Vine

-the muse of my therapy practice
+the floral muse of my therapy practice

 Today, jade vine is well-loved by plant enthusiasts and conservatory keepers.
 It requires a tropical climate to cultivate it properly, and when well nurtured, gifts its cultivators with many strands of its beautiful, striking blossoms.
 However, it’s native to the mountainous jungles of my ancestral lands, some of which now have been deforested.
 How did it come to this?